AugAbEx: Bridging Abstractive and Extractive Legal Summarization: Multi-dimensional Evaluation Framework

 \subsection{Lexical Attributes}

-Considering TEG summaries as an approximation of OAG versions, the degree of lexical similarity between abstractive and extractive summaries indicates how well the key terms in the original abstractive summaries are preserved.
-A high overlap between them reflects a consistent representation of the crucial content, enhancing the reliability of the transformed extractive summaries.
+Considering TES summaries as a practical proxy of OAG versions, the degree of lexical similarity between abstractive and extractive summaries indicates how well the key terms in the original abstractive summaries are preserved.
+A high overlap between $\langle$OAG, TES$\rangle$ summary pair reflects a consistent representation of the crucial content, enhancing the reliability of the transformed extractive silver summaries.

-We use three lexical attributes to gauge the degree of shared terminology between OAG and TEG summaries and the difference between the usage of language.
-Specifically, we find the (i) vocabulary overlap between two summaries, (ii) distance between their term distributions, (iii) comparative divergence of the two summaries from the case document.
+We use three lexical attributes to gauge the degree of shared textual matter between OAG and TES summaries and the difference between the usage of language.
+Specifically, we find the (i) vocabulary overlap between two summaries, (ii) distance between their term distributions, and (iii) comparative divergence of the two summaries from the case document.
 The classical ROUGE metric quantifies the vocabulary overlap between the two summaries.
-The distance and divergence metrics are information-theoretic in nature and take the probabilistic view of the terms in a document.
-They offer insights into the writing style and emphasis, and advance a perspective different from straightforward lexical overlap.

-We use the Jensen-Shannon distance (JSD) between the two summaries, a symmetric measure bounded between 0 and 1, to quantify the difference between their term distributions.
-It is an interpretable, stable, and robust measure to compare the use of legal lexicon in OAG and TEG summaries.
-The third lexical attribute, the KL-divergence between the case document and the two summaries, offers insights into the language usage and reveals shared and distinct linguistic patterns.
+We employ ROUGE-\{1,2,L\} F-score with respect to OAG summaries, where R-1, R-2 capture informativeness, and R-L assesses sequence coherence.
+We take into account the probabilistic view of the terms in OAG and TES summaries, and use information-theoretic measures to compute distance and divergence between them.
+These measures provide insights into the writing style and emphasis, offering a perspective that extends beyond straightforward lexical overlap.
+Jensen-Shannon distance (JSD), a symmetric measure bounded between 0 and 1, quantifies the difference between term distributions of the two summaries.
+It is an interpretable, stable, and robust measure to compare the use of legal lexicon in OAG and TES summaries.
+The third lexical attribute, KL-divergence between the case document and the two summaries offers insights into language usage by revealing shared and distinct linguistic patterns.